josephhaaga/todos/ideas.md

 # Features

 `todo start` should also accept a string, so users can add & start a task in one command
+    * starting a todo with the `feat` tag should create a new branch!

 `todo next` will suggest a Todo, and users can respond Y or N
     * if Y, that task will be started